scalameta/metals/docs/editors/sublime.md

 ### Add key mapping for Goto symbol in workspace

-This an optional step if you want to have a shortcut to looking up symbols in the workspace.
+This an optional step if you want to have a shortcut for looking up symbols in the workspace.
 Open "Preferences > Key Binding" and add:

 ```json